Chart Color Schemes

 Cultural Diversity

-Essendon West-Aberfeldie has a higher cultural diversity than most local areas, with 24.3% of its population born overseas and 24.9% speaking a language other than English at home.
+Essendon West-Aberfeldie has a higher cultural diversity than most local areas, with 24.3% of its residents born overseas and 24.9% speaking a language other than English at home.
 Christianity is the predominant religion in Essendon West-Aberfeldie, accounting for 61.0% of the population, compared to 50.0% across Greater Melbourne.
 The top three ancestry groups are English (18.6%), Australian (18.0%), and Italian (14.0%).

-Notably, Croatian is overrepresented at 1.5%, Maltese at 2.3%, and Greek at 4.1%.
+Some ethnic groups have notable differences: Croatian is overrepresented at 1.5%, Maltese at 2.3%, and Greek at 4.1%.

 Frequently Asked Questions - Diversity